 Assets and Compliance SCCM Console Workspace

 Following are the basic functionalities of the Assets and Compliance workspace of the SCCM console.
 Following are the nodes which will help you with admin activities.
 Let’s understand what Result Pane is in SCCM console.

-- Device collections node helps to manage device collections for the hierarchy/environment.
+The device collections node helps to manage device collections for the hierarchy/environment.
 Navigate via \Assets and Compliance\Overview\Device Collections

 User State Migration